digideskio/support-tools/ftdc/README.md

-The following two examples illustrate use of the ftdc command to simulate a built-in FTDC capability by first obtaining serverStatus samples from a mongod process and storing them in compressed form in a MongoDB capped collection, and then extracting, decompressing, and visualizing the samples.
+The following two examples illustrate use of the ftdc command to simulate a built-in FTDC capability by first obtaining serverStatus and replSetGetStatus samples from a mongod process and storing them in compressed form in a MongoDB capped collection, and then extracting, decompressing, and visualizing the samples.

-*Collecting the samples* Obtain samples by executing serverStatus at the specified host once per second until terminated, and then compressing and storing them in local.ftdc.
+*Collecting the samples* Obtain samples by executing serverStatus and replSetGetStatus at the specified host once per second until terminated, and then compressing and storing them in local.ftdc.
 If local.ftdc does not exist it will be created as a 100 MB capped collection.

-    ftdc mongodb://host mongodb://host
+    ftdc -r mongodb://host mongodb://host

 *Extracting and visualizing the samples* Read all compressed samples from local.ftdc on the specified host, decompress them, and store them as JSON documents in ss.json.
 Then visualize the samples using the [timeseries tool](https://github.com/10gen/support-tools/tree/master/timeseries).

-    ftdc mongodb://host/?ns=local.ftdc ss.json
+    ftdc -r mongodb://host/?ns=local.ftdc ss.json
     python timeseries.py ss:ss.json >ts.html
     open /a "Google Chrome" ts.html